Notes on the Geography of Tanzania: Post-Colonial Dar Es Salaam

 We start again at the waterfront, closed to the public.

-On the verge of independence, the city built this nearby clocktower in 1961.
+On the verge of Independence, the city built this nearby clocktower in 1961.
 Its design hints at the utilitarian esthetic that soon became almost mandatory as an expression of socialist solidarity.

 The tower stands at the corner of what had been India and Acacia.
 The corner became India and Independence, then India and Samora.
 Names, names!
 In the German period, Acacia was Unter den Akazien.
+Sounds like somebody was missing Berlin.

 Many if not most of the residents here live in apartment blocks like this one from the 1960s.
 It bear the telltale initials (and paint color) of the National Housing Corporation.